Fellowship1954/Analyzing-Science-Articles--Gene-Identification-In-Brain-Tumors/README.md

 In this section, discussion about the code and what the code used to obtain the results will be here. **If you are trying to repeat the experiment the PMIDs used are in the "For Github" folder with the names of:**
 > Gene and Diseases proper pmids.txt: Contains the over 8,000 rest of the PMIDs not used in the experiment if you would like to use more samples in your experiment
 > Make an excel worksheet that contains the PMIDs in abstracts and full-text
-    > In the experiment Abstracts and full text.xlsx was made

 ### Dealing with PMIDs
 In this subsection, created code to look through the list of samples of PMIDs to check for duplicates and separated them into abstracts and full-text. (**The processed used, but menstioned in the REFLECTION AND LIMITAIONS part of Discussions, there was an easier way.**)